 The variety of man-made rubbers, or elastomers, can be categorized into two major types, unsaturated, which can be cured by vulcanization, and saturated, which cannot be cured by vulcanization (Wikipedia).

 A lead supplier, Hallstar offers a market definition of unsaturated elastomers:

-"Compounds with the ability to united directly with certain other substances such as iodine, bromine, hydro-bromic acid and ozone to form saturated addition products.
+"Compounds with the ability to unite directly with certain other substances such as iodine, bromine, hydro-bromic acid, and ozone to form saturated addition products.
 Sulfur cure systems require unsaturated elastomers (double bonds) to achieve crosslinking.
 The ability to add iodine or bromine and the amount added is nearly always used as the test and measure of unsaturation

 Saturated ones are simpler.
 They are:

 "An elastomer with no unsaturation, thus not susceptible to ozone attachment.
 Some elastomers have saturated backbones with pendant unsaturated cure sites.”

 From the tiny insulated nozzles to the massive roller seen above, engineers and chemists design custom rubbers with specific needs in mind, and these man-made elastomers offer several benefits to consumers and product designers alike.

 - Custom Molding – The first, and most obvious benefit is that elastomers are highly customizable in size, shape, flexibility, and color.
 Elastomeric products such as polyurethane and urethane formulations quickly churn out precisely accurate and affordable parts and coatings made to customer specs.